reframejs/reframe/docs/overview.template.md

  - further (optional) page configurations (such as the page's &lt;title&gt;, meta tags, script tags, whether the page should by hydrated or not, whether the page's HTML should be rendered at build-time or at request-time, etc.).

 You can build a React web app with **no build configuration** and **no server configuration**.
-**All you need to create a web app is one React component, one route, and one page config per page.**
+**All you need to create a web app is one React component and one page config per page.**
 But **everything is customizable**, if you need to.
 You can customize the transpiling & bundling, the server, the browser entry, the Node.js entry, etc.